open-telemetry/opentelemetry.io/content/en/docs/collector/deployment/gateway/index.md

 ![gateway](otel-gateway-arch.svg)

-There are a few limitations in running the OpenTelemetry collector in gateway mode.
+There are a few limitations in running the OpenTelemetry Collector in gateway mode.

 - There are few receivers in OpenTelemetry Collector that need to be unique per